 In addition, drug prices are under significant scrutiny in the markets in which our products may be sold.
 Drug pricing and other health care costs continues to be subject to intense political and societal pressures which we anticipate will continue and escalate on a global basis.
 If coverage and reimbursement is available only to limited levels, we may not be able to successfully commercialize our product candidates for which we obtain marketing approval.
 As a result, we may have difficulty raising capital and our results of operations may be adversely impacted.

 Risks related to the ownership of our common stock

-The market price of our common stock may be highly volatile, and you could lose all or part of your investment.
+The market price of our common stock historically has been highly volatile and is likely to continue to be volatile, and you could lose all or part of your investment.